open-compensation-token-license/license-token-website/wikisrc/nft-community-governance.md

 ### Significance of NFT Community Governance

 1. **Decentralization and Inclusion**: Central to blockchain technology and NFTs is the idea of decentralization.
 Community governance embraces this principle by allowing a broader range of stakeholders to participate in decision-making processes.
 This can lead to more inclusive and diverse perspectives, reducing the potential for centralized power abuse.
+Learn more about [blockchain and decentralization](https://www.license-token.com/wiki/blockchain-and-decentralized-finance).

 2. **Empowerment and Ownership**: NFT holders are not merely consumers; they are integral parts of their communities.
 Community governance empowers these individuals by giving them a say in the direction of the project, fostering a sense of ownership and commitment.

 3. **Responsiveness and Innovation**: With direct feedback from the community, NFT projects can be more responsive to user needs and emerging trends.
 Governance systems enable swift modifications and updates, facilitating innovation and adaptation in an ever-evolving digital landscape.
+Discover more about [NFT innovations](https://www.license-token.com/wiki/nft-innovations).

 ## Mechanisms of NFT Community Governance